CNURobotics/flex_nav_turtlebot2_demo/README.md

 This package has a number of dependencies.

-For CNU Robotics course work, we will add a number of repos to our setup and install.
+For CNU Robotics work, we typically use [CHRISLab Install] scripts to handle workspace setup, install, and build.
+The below repos are including in the install scripts there.

 Quickly skim this README before installing or running anything: